 Keeping materials online generates a different array of risks; however, most of these risks can be mitigated by proper use of best security practices such as:

 Managing an escrow doesn't have to be an expensive or time consuming process.
 With EscrowTech's RealTime escrow service you can easily manage your escrow with the following benefits:

 The Single Beneficiary "SB" agreement is a three party agreement between a software vendor (owner), a single beneficiary (licensee) and EscrowTech.
 This type of agreement is used when:

 The Multiple Beneficiary - Separated Products "MB-SP" agreement is a multiple party agreement between a software vendor (owner), EscrowTech and any additional number of beneficiaries (licensees) for multiple software products.
 This type of agreement is used when:

-The Multiple Beneficiary - Separated Products "MB-SP" agreement is a multiple party agreement between a software vendor (owner), EscrowTech and any additional number of beneficiaries (licensees) that have their own customized deposit materials.
+The Multiple Beneficiary - Separated Escrows "MB-SE" agreement is a multiple party agreement between a software vendor (owner), EscrowTech and any additional number of beneficiaries (licensees) that have their own customized deposit materials.
 This type of agreement is used when:

 Every software project is different which often presents unique and challenging situations.

 At EscrowTech we understand these situations and have, for over 24 years, been customizing our agreements to meet those challenges.